compolis/GABM/_sources/DEV_GUIDE.md.txt

 ## Packaging Files

-The following files are essential for building, testing, and distributing the GABM package:
+The following files and directories are essential for building, testing, and distributing the GABM package:

 - **pyproject.toml**: Declares build system requirements and project metadata.
 Required for modern Python packaging (PEP 517/518).
 - **setup.cfg**: Contains static package metadata and configuration for setuptools, such as: